felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added support to add new Schema property array elements in the &#91;schema&#93; shortcode.
+	* Extended the &#91;schema&#93; shortcode 'prop' attribute to allow adding new array elements (instead of merging / replacing property values by default).
 * *Bugfixes*
 	* None
 * *Developer Notes*